wp-plugins/social-media-feather/readme.txt

 You can disable automatic rendering of social icons for specific posts by using *Custom Fields*.
 Simply set a custom field of `synved_social_exclude_share` to "yes" (without quotes) to disable rendering of sharing buttons on the post/page or `synved_social_exclude_follow` to "yes" (without quotes) to remove following buttons from the post or alternatively `synved_social_exclude` to disable both.

 = Features =
-* Integrated WordPress social sharing
+* Integrated WordPress social sharing for all your posts
 * Full support for **Retina** and high resolution displays
 * WordPress social sharing and following widgets
 * Supports all major providers of social features